 "I couldn't let my sister take the blame.
 Yes.
 I killed him.
 I believed I would see my dad winsome for the first time in his life, but he fooled me.
 When I confessed to sleeping with Rachel, he said he would cut me out of the will.
 I was a disgrace to the family for being with a prostitute.
 I went out of my mind.
 I'm so sorry for what I did.
 Lafayette didn't know what horror would follow when she introduced me to Rachel.
 Don't blame her.
 We were good people until love smote us.”

 Hieu let go of Lafayette.

 Larry unhooked his handcuffs and walked over to Trick, who offered his hands.

 Larry called in the arrest.
-Knowing nothing of the conversation between Hieu and Trick that had transpired over the last hour, Larry said, "Feeling sorry for yourself leads to bad results.
+Knowing nothing of the conversation between Hieu and Trick that had transpired at Trick's place, Larry looked at him and said, "Feeling sorry for yourself leads to bad results.
 That's what I taught my son.
 Didn't your parents teach you that?"